- GDP (PPP):

 - Inflation (CPI):

-Cyprus’s economic freedom score is 72.9, making its economy the 23rd freest in the 2022 Index.
-Cyprus is ranked 16th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Cyprus’s economic freedom score is 72.3, making its economy the 18th freest in the 2023 Index.
+Its score is 0.6 point worse than last year.
+Cyprus is ranked 12th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

-Cyprus gained independence from the United Kingdom in 1960.
-Tensions between the Greek majority and the Turkish minority led to repeated episodes of violence, and a U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
+Cyprus gained independence from the United Kingdom in 1960, and ongoing ethnic violence led to the creation of a U.N. buffer zone that has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
 The Republic of Cyprus joined the European Union in 2004.
-Reunification talks brokered by the U.N. resumed in April 2021 after a four-year hiatus but ended inconclusively.
-Disputes over offshore hydrocarbon resources remain unresolved, and tensions continue to flare up on a regular basis.
+Periodic reunification talks have failed to gain traction.
+Disputes continue over offshore hydrocarbon resources, and tensions flare on a regular basis.
 Center-right Cyprus President Nicos Anastasiades won a second five-year term in 2018.
 Services such as tourism, finance, shipping, and real estate account for more than 80 percent of GDP.